hclpandv/devops-training-material/ansible/setup.md

 [<<Back](index.md)

+Ansible is an agentless configuration management tool that uses YAML templates to define a list of tasks to be performed on hosts.
+In Ansible, roles are a collection of variables, tasks, files, templates and modules that are used together to perform a singular, complex function.

 ## How to Setup ansible ?

 * ansible can be used to configure remote servers through remotely accessing them over ssh or winrm(in case of Windows).